cyyynthia/catgirlvillage/README.md

 comply with the terms of the Mozilla Public License version 2.0.

 YOU MAY BE SUBJECT TO ADDITIONAL REDISTRIBUTION REQUIREMENTS.
 IT IS YOUR SOLE RESPONSIBILITY TO ENSURE COMPLIANCE WITH ALL THE APPLICABLE TERMS OF THE MODS OR ANY CONTENT YOU REDISTRIBUTE.
-IT IS ALSO YOUR SOLE RESPONSIBILITY TO ENSURE THE ACCURACY OF THE CONTENTS IN THIS "LEGAL NOTICE" SECTION.
+IT IS ALSO YOUR SOLE RESPONSIBILITY, WITHIN YOUR REDISTRIBUTION, TO ENSURE THE ACCURACY OF THE CONTENTS IN THIS "LEGAL NOTICE" SECTION.
 THE ORIGINAL MODPACK CURATOR AND CONTRIBUTORS CANNOT BE HELD RESPONSIBLE FOR ANY THIRD-PARTY REDISTRIBUTION OF THIS MODPACK, ORIGINAL OR MODIFIED.

 NONE OF THE CONTENTS IN THIS "LEGAL NOTICE" SECTION CONSTITUTE, OR INTEND TO CONSTITUTE, LEGAL ADVICE.
 IT DOES NOT SUBSTITUTE PROFESSIONAL COUNSELING FROM A LICENSED LAWYER.
 PLEASE CONSULT WITH A LAWYER IF YOU NEED LEGAL ASSISTANCE.